Your Guide to Planning, Planting, and Growing Scilla Peruviana

 Scilla peruviana, also known as Portuguese squill, is a spring-blooming bulb with striking, lavender-blue flowers.
-The flowerheads can be the size of a softball, with star-like florets that open gradually over a period of 3 weeks or more.
+The flower heads can be as large as a softball, with star-like florets that open gradually over a period of 3 weeks or more.
 The plants have long, strappy leaves similar to a hyacinth, and grow 12-20” tall, with flowers on 6-12” stems.

-This bulb grows best in warm, arid climates that are similar to the Western Mediterranean region where the plants grow wild.
-When the bulbs get enough moisture, they retain their foliage almost year-round.
-In areas with dry summers, the bulbs go dormant shortly after they bloom and sprout new leaves in the fall.
-Scilla peruviana’s foliage tolerates temperatures as low as 28°F. The bulbs are considered winter hardy in zones 7-10 (zone 7 with winter protection).
+This bulb grows wild in the Western Mediterranean and performs best in similar climates that are warm and arid.
+When the bulbs get adequate moisture, they retain their foliage almost year-round.
+In areas with very dry summers, the bulbs go dormant shortly after they bloom and sprout new leaves in the fall.
+Scilla peruviana’s foliage will tolerate temperatures as low as 28°F. The bulbs are considered winter hardy in zones 7-10 (zone 7 only with winter protection).

 How to Grow Scilla Peruviana

-Scilla peruviana should be grown in well-drained soil that has a sandy or gritty texture.
-The bulbs will not tolerate soil that is dense and heavy, overly moist or too rich.
-Full sun is best for flowering, but the plants will also grow in partial shade.
+Scilla peruviana should be grown in well-drained, relatively lean soil that has a sandy or gritty texture.
+The bulbs will not tolerate dense, heavy soils or soils that are too rich or too moist.
+Full sun is best for flowering, though the plants will also grow in partial shade.

 How to Plant Scilla Peruviana